nim-lang/Nim/doc/manual.rst

   {.localPassc: "-Wall -Werror".} # Passed when compiling A.nim.cpp

-PassL pragma
+passl pragma
 ------------
-The `passL` pragma can be used to pass additional parameters to the linker like one would be using the command-line switch `--passL`:option:\:
+The `passl` pragma can be used to pass additional parameters to the linker like one would be using the command-line switch `--passl`:option:\:

 .. code-block:: Nim
-  {.passL: "-lSDLmain -lSDL".}
+  {.passl: "-lSDLmain -lSDL".}

 Note that one can use `gorge` from the `system module <system.html>`_ to embed parameters from an external command that will be executed during semantic analysis:

 .. code-block:: Nim
-  {.passL: gorge("pkg-config --libs sdl").}
+  {.passl: gorge("pkg-config --libs sdl").}

 Emit pragma